 Frequently, those client lists are hundreds of candidates long.
 Still, we take the time to review the existing executive search research.
 We do it to understand how best to help our clients.

 In other words, for years we have had the opportunity to scrutinize executive search research that did not deliver.
 Those candidate lists tend to have one thing in common: Try as you might, you cannot tell from the research what the research strategy was.
 The lists seem completely random.
 This is why we have constructed a list of 5 steps to help you crush candidate sourcing.

 1. Avoid Random Candidate Sourcing

-Random sourcing is the root of most candidate sourcing efforts that come up short.
+Random candidate sourcing is the root of most sourcing efforts that come up short.
 A database search here, a Google search there, a LinkedIn query or two, and pretty soon anyone who fancies himself a candidate sourcer or executive recruiter can assemble a list of potential candidates.

 However, the last thing you want is a list that looks as though you threw names against the wall to see what would stick.
 That high-risk approach is like rolling the dice on every search.
 Yes, you will fill some searches.
 But the odds are not in your favor.
 You are not doing the precise research required to deliver consistent hires.